Academic Operational Policies

 - Program of Study Development

 - The new program of study development process can be initiated by anyone in the College community.
-Ideas are sent to Institutional Research for further exploration through preparation of a concept paper and will seek a dean who would champion and own the program.
-Upon acceptance by a dean, Institutional Research will prepare a business plan that will be reviewed and supported by the dean that will then be reviewed, supported and approved by the Enrolment Management Team.
+Ideas are sent to Institutional Research for further exploration through preparation of a business plan and will seek a Dean who would champion and own the program.
+Upon acceptance by a Dean, the business plan will then be reviewed, supported and approved by the Enrolment Management Team.

 - Upon approval by the College Executive Team, the business plan will be taken to the Academic, Student Affairs and Advocacy (ASAA) sub-committee of the Board of Governors for consideration and approval.
 Upon approval from ASAA, the business plan will then be taken to the Board of Governors for final approval.

-- For provincial credential programs, the Office of the Senior Vice-President, Academic and Chief Learning Officer will facilitate the required funding approval from the Ministry of Advanced Education and Skills Development (MAESD).
+- For provincial credential programs, the Office of the Senior Vice-President, Academic will facilitate the required funding approval from the Ministry of Training, Colleges and Universities (MTCU).

-- Upon approval by MAESD, the Office of the Senior Vice-President, Academic and Chief Learning Officer will:
+- Upon approval by MTCU, the Office of the Senior Vice-President, Academic will:

 - Share the appropriate approval documents with all appropriate stakeholders;